manili/AVSDADC_Sky130/README.md

 ## SAR-Logic Implementation

-This unit is responsible for generating proper clock for the S&H unit from the global clock input.
-We implemented this Unit in a way that it can be parameterized based upon S&H and SAR-Logic implementations.
-It should be noted that TMU is a digital design, so it needs Physical Design (PD) by the OpenLane flow.
+SAR-Logic is a 10-bit register which increment and decrement based on the SAR algorithm which pointed out [here](#successive-approximation-algorithm).
+It should be noted that SAR-Logic is a digital design, so it needs Physical Design (PD) by the OpenLane flow.

 ### SAR-Logic RTL Simulation